Stupidverse/.github/profile/README.md

 ## What about Juxtaposition?
 (Pretendo Networks Miiverse revival)

 Pretendo is a completely separate service, and while we respect their work, this is mostly being done because we don't like the UI, lol!

+## How can I help?
+The Stupidverse-Site repository holds all the code for the Portal UI (and later on ctr and off-device)!
+Currently off-device and ctr are not being worked on however if you want to start it you can!